Back to Guides

 • Your weight loss goals (modest vs significant)

-Tirzepatide is often preferred when maximum weight loss is the priority and access/cost isn't the limiting factor.
-Semaglutide is often the right choice when insurance coverage is better, when patients want a longer track record, or when GI side effects from tirzepatide are problematic.
+Tirzepatide is often preferred when maximum weight loss is the priority.
+Semaglutide is often the right choice when patients want a longer track record, or when GI side effects from tirzepatide are problematic.

 Many patients also do well switching between medications based on response, tolerability, and access.
 The best decision involves a real conversation with a provider who knows your medical history and goals.